-Early in the year, I set out to advocate some steps towards a happier New Year – and as this year is unfolding, it is certainly presenting us with experiences that can take us out of our comfort zone, so this still seems relevant.
+Very early in the year, I set out to advocate some steps towards a good New Year.
+As this year is unfolding, it is certainly presenting us with experiences that can take us out of our comfort zone, so this still seems relevant.
 First, I’d like you to note that if you are reading this, you are likely to be better equipped to deal with ambiguity and complexity than most people around you.
 How is that?
 Well, it has a lot to do with your brain…

 Brains like stable environments; and while change is its everyday business, it is not something the brain is particularly fond of.
 Grossly simplified, the basic interest of brains is energy efficiency: 90% of the processes our brain is constantly busy with are about keeping a stable internal environment.
 All this is completely independent of our control, and requires zero input from “us”, i.e. our prefrontal cortex.
 The biochemistry gets pretty complex, but you get the idea.